beyerleinf/coding-dojo-angular-todo-mvc/README.md

-# Todo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+# Coding Dojo Angular TODO MVC

+This is an example app to show case MVC with Angular.
+It was created for a team internal coding dojo about Node.js. []()

 ## Development server